Henry IV of England: Reign

 Henry consulted with Parliament frequently, but was sometimes at odds with the members, especially over ecclesiastical matters.
-In January 1401, Arundel convened a convocation at St. Paul's cathedral to address Lollardy.
+In January 1401, Arundel convened a convocation at St. Paul's Cathedral to address Lollardy.
 Henry dispatched a group to implore the clergy to address the heresies that were causing turmoil in England and confusion among Christians, and to impose penalties on those responsible.
 A short time later the convocation along with the House of Commons petitioned Henry to take action against the Lollards.
 On this advice, Henry obtained from Parliament the enactment of De heretico comburendo in 1401, which prescribed the burning of heretics, an act done mainly to suppress the Lollard movement.
 In 1404 and 1410, Parliament suggested confiscating church land, in which both attempts failed to gain support.

 Rebellions

 Henry spent much of his reign defending himself against plots, rebellions, and assassination attempts.
 Henry's first major problem as monarch was what to do with the deposed Richard.
 After the early assassination plot was foiled in January 1400, Richard died in prison aged 33, probably of starvation on Henry's order.
 (Note: "Suggestive evidence that Richard's murder was carefully planned is contained among the exchequer payments.
 'To William Loveney, Clerk of the Great Wardrobe, sent to Pontefract Castle on secret business by order of the King (Henry IV).'")
 Some chroniclers claimed that the despondent Richard had starved himself, which would not have been out of place with what is known of Richard's character.
 Though council records indicate that provisions were made for the transportation of the deposed king's body as early as 17 February, there is no reason to believe that he did not die on 14 February, as several chronicles stated.
 It can be positively said that he did not suffer a violent death, for his skeleton, upon examination, bore no signs of violence; whether he did indeed starve himself or whether that starvation was forced upon him are matters for lively historical speculation.

-After his death, Richard's body was put on public display in Old St Paul's Cathedral, both to prove to his supporters that he was truly dead and also to prove that he had not suffered a violent death.
+After his death, Richard's body was put on public display in St Paul's Cathedral, both to prove to his supporters that he was truly dead and also to prove that he had not suffered a violent death.
 This did not stop rumours from circulating for years after that he was still alive and waiting to take back his throne, and that the body displayed was that of Richard's chaplain, a priest named Maudelain, who greatly resembled him.
 Henry had the body discreetly buried in the Dominican Priory at Kings Langley, Hertfordshire, where it remained until King Henry V brought the body back to London and buried it in the tomb that Richard had commissioned for himself in Westminster Abbey.